yc111/toast/README.md

 ### duration
 *number*
-Default value is 3.
+Default value is `3`.
 How many seconds he toast should be shown, after that it could disapear automaticly.
+Specially, you can set a value of `-1`, which means showing the toast forever.

 ### position
 *string*